gatsbyjs/gatsby/docs/blog/gatsby-v1.md

 The marketing portion of the site loads quickly with minimal JavaScript.
-When a potential customer goes to sign-up for the app, there's no _awkward jump from the marketing website to the web app_—just a page change which seamlessly loads in the needed JavaScript.
+When a potential customer goes to sign-up for the app, there's no _awkward jump from the marketing website to the web app_—just a simple page change which seamlessly loads in the needed JavaScript.
 The _team is sharing components and styles across the site_ without stepping on each others shoes as they rapidly iterate on features.